 For more information, read this post: Ketogenic Diet and Menopause

 What is the lowest body fat percentage that is still healthy?

 You should never go below the essential body fat.
 Essential body fat is vital fat mass you cannot lose and it’s 8-12% for women and 3-5% for men.

 To calculate your body fat, use this tool: How To Measure Body Fat

-Can vegetarians or vegans do ketogenic diet?
+Can vegetarians or vegans follow a ketogenic diet?

 Yes, they can.
 However, there is a big difference between being a vegetarian and a vegan.
 While it's relatively easy to be on a vegetarian, ketogenic diet, it's very hard and nearly impossible to be on a vegan, ketogenic diet plan.